jenniferpham/Tech-Interview-Cheat-Sheet/README.md

   }
 }
 ```
+#### <a id="dfs-graph"></a>Depth-First Search
-  - **Depth-First Search**: start at root and explore each branch completely before moving onto next branch
+- start at root and explore each branch completely before moving onto next branch
 - preferred if we want to visit every node
 - recursive
 ```
 depthFirstSearchIterative(startVertex) {
   let stack = [startVertex];